SOUTH TYNESIDE SPECIFIC GUIDANCE

 - an understanding of the complexity of the health and social care system .

 Any individual, agency or professional can request a SAR.
-This should be made in writing to the SAB Chair using the agreed referral form contained in Referral Form for a Safeguarding Adult Review.
-The following information should be collated by the requestor:
+This should be made in writing to the Chair of the Safeguarding Adults Board using the agreed referral form contained in Referral Form for a Safeguarding Adult Review.
+The following information should be included:

 - what happened – with dates if known;